School of International Service

 Scholarly, Creative & Professional Activities

-Human rights and conflict, humanitarian intervention, states of emergency, the role of civil society and victims’ groups in transitional justice, peacekeeping operations, disarmament, demobilization and reintegration programs (DDR), women in war and in peacebuilding efforts.
+Human rights and conflict, gender and conflict, humanitarian interventions, states of emergency, peacekeeping operations, disarmament, demobilization and reintegration programs (DDR), transitional justice, and non-violent social movements and political violence in South Asia.

 - AU Human Rights Council, 2008-2009.